 Milling machines are essential tools in industries that rely on precise metal shaping.
 They use spinning cutting tools to shape workpieces precisely.
 Now, knee mills are the rebels of the milling world.
 Unlike regular mills, they can move along the y-axis to machine workpieces of different sizes.
 Their versatility and unique capabilities make knee mills a topic worth exploring.
 So let us dive into the fascinating world of knee mills and discover their secrets!

-A knee mill is a vertical milling machine that moves along the y axis.
-That is a direction in which the workpiece can move to the milling tool shaping it.
-The table is not stationary like standard milling machines that can only move along both x, horizontal, axes.
+A knee mill is a vertical milling machine that moves along the y-axis.
+This is a direction in which the workpiece can move toward the milling tool shaping it.
+The table is not stationary like conventional milling machines that can only move along the two horizontal axes.
 The head drills and performs boring movements along the y-axis.

-The head does not consist of the stationary top slide and spindle.
-What separates the knee mill from the rest of the milling machines is its head, which can also move along an x-axis.
-Due to their movement capabilities, they take on different workpiece sizes.
+The head does not consist of the fixed top slide and spindle.
+What distinguishes the knee mill from other milling machines is its head, which can also move along an X axis.
+Due to their movement capabilities, they accept different sizes of workpieces.

-Milling machines work and like shape metal, unlike a wood or metal lathe, where the workpiece turns at high revolutions and by a stationary tool.
-The workpiece is kept stationary and clamped to the table while milling tools spin at high revolutions.
+Unlike a wood or metal lathe, where the workpiece rotates at high speed and through a stationary tool, milling machines operate like a shaping machine.
+The workpiece is held and clamped on the table while the milling tools rotate at high speeds.

-The advantage of using the knee mill comes in machining larger objects.
-Sometimes the moving spindle will not provide enough torque to drill vertical holes.
-The process is called boring.
-Knee mills have stationary spindles, and all y-axis movement through the table the workpiece is situated on.
+The advantage of the knee mill is in machining larger objects.
+Sometimes the torque of the moving spindle is not enough to drill vertical holes.
+This operation is called drilling.
+Knee milling machines have fixed spindles, and all y-axis movements are made by the table on which the workpiece is located.

-That results in a significant torque increase and makes drilling holes in harder material.
-The knee mill featured a vertical movement of the table that accommodates larger objects.
-That is a result of an increase in height capacity.
+This significantly increases the torque and allows drilling holes in harder material.
+The knee mill has a vertical table movement that can accommodate larger objects.
+This is the result of greater height capacity.